ClaytonFarr/a-team/01_single-llm/README.md

 Performed separate set of passes with GPT-4 to compress Pass 3 system message into something as short as possible that didn't lose meaning in the process.

+…landing at less than 250 tokens 👌 (presuming it can work as well as Pass 1 which ones ≈ 10 times longer).

 ---

 ## Pass 3  :  Deterministic vs. Innovative?